swiftlang/swift/docs/CallingConvention.rst

   This is optimal if the caller has responsibility for the value and doesn't need it after the call.
-This is an extremely common situation; for example, it comes up whenever a call result is immediately used an argument.
+This is an extremely common situation; for example, it comes up whenever a call result is immediately used as an argument.
 By giving the callee responsibility for the value, this convention allows the callee to use the value at a later point without taking any extra action to keep it alive.